Shirabyōshi: History

 Shirabyōshi appeared during the mid-Heian period (794–1185).
 During a time of transition of power and societal change, a change in fortune for some aristocratic families resulted in the daughters of these families needing to perform as shirabyōshi in order to survive.
-As educated and cultured ladies, they become a superior group of courtesans noted for their singing, dancing and poetry as well as beauty.
+As educated and cultured ladies, they become a superior group of entertainers noted for their singing, dancing and poetry as well as beauty.
 Shirabyōshi became popular as entertainers in the 12th century, and many women then chose to be shirabyōshi because of their popularity.
 A shirabyōshi was always a woman who dressed in men's attire.
 They were popular in the late Heian and early Kamakura period in the 12th century, but during the 13th century, their status declined.
 They disappeared around the end of the Kamakura or the beginning of the Muromachi period in the 14th century.

 It has been said that the shirabyōshi culture greatly influenced Noh drama by bringing forth kusemai, an unorthodox form of dancing, and introducing it to Noh.